First Spider-Man: Far From Home trailer reveals Mysterio, Nick Fury

 The first teaser trailer for Spider-Man: Far From Home swung onto the internet early Tuesday, and it brings the Fury.
-Yes, Nick Fury (Samuel L. Jackson).
+Yes, Nick Fury (Samuel L. Jackson) and a very clear look at the illusionist Mysterio (Jake Gyllenhaal).

 The teaser opens with Aunt May (Marisa Tomei) and Peter Parker (Tom Holland) working together on public events in New York following the former's discovery at the end of 2017's Spider-Man: Homecoming that her nephew is Spider-Man.
 In comes Happy Hogan (Jon Favreau), who appears to have struck up a bit of chemistry with May, much to Peter's surprise.